collective/collective.webrichtlijnen/README.txt

 ---------------------------------------------------------------

 All websites of the Dutch central goverment need too comply with the Dutch web guidelines in 2010. (http://www.webrichtlijnen.nl/english/background/).
-Websites of the local goverment (ie. municipalities) have the aim to be complaint in 2010.
+Websites of the local goverment (ie. municipalities) have the aim to be compliant in 2010.

-Webrichtlijnen non-complaint HTML code
+Webrichtlijnen non-compliant HTML code
 --------------------------------------
-There are a few pages in Plone that aren't complaint.
+There are a few pages in Plone that aren't compliant.
 The invalid point aren't easy to fix in this package (ie. file icon widget) or aren't important enough to fix (ie. Plone footer).

 * Possible invalid: The Plone footer uses a sub element to show the copyright character.
 The web guidelines advised to avoid using sup (suberscript) and sub (subscript)element where possible.